SDPB Arts

 I thought, let's see what that brings.

-I wanna do like, I don't know, probably start five little ones probably in the nine by 13 or something small.
+I want to do like, I don't know, probably start five little ones, probably in the nine by 13 or something small.

-I thought the one I finished is 24 by 36.
+I thought when I finished this 24 by 36.

-So now I wanna do these little ones and I'm excited to do that.
+So now I want to do these little ones and I'm excited to do that.

-And it's, for me, I guess it's, it's just more satisfaction and not so much joy because it is stressful to complete things.
+And as for me, I guess it's, it's just more satisfaction in that so much joy with it is stressful to complete things and.

 Well, when my kids were little, they're two years apart.